SFTMix: Elevating Language Model Instruction Tuning with Mixup Recipe: Experiments

-\paragraph{Evaluation Results.} As illustrated in Table~\ref{tab:ins_sft}, instruction-tuning with SFTMix consistently outperforms NTP across all metrics in both evaluation benchmarks, regardless of the base LLM or SFT dataset.
-Notably, SFTMix yields a greater improvement in the multi-turn (MT) conversational ability (an average increase of $0.3$) compared to single-turn (ST) performance (an average increase of $0.2$) in MT-Bench.
-In AlpacaEval-2, the improvement is particularly evident in the length-controlled win rate (LC WR), which better aligns with human judgment by adjusting for GPT-4's preference for longer responses.
-While instruction-tuning with the larger, higher-quality UltraChat-200K dataset results in higher overall scores in MT-Bench and raw win rates (WRs) in AlpacaEval-2, it also produces longer responses, leading to relatively lower LC WRs.
-Moreover, our human evaluation indicates that instruction-tuning with SFTMix wins $42.5\%$ of the head-to-head comparisons, while NTP wins only $26.5\%$ (details in \S\ref{app:b.2}).
+\paragraph{Evaluation Results.} As illustrated in Table~\ref{tab:ins_sft}, instruction-tuning with SFTMix consistently outperforms NTP and IR-DRO across all metrics in both evaluation benchmarks, regardless of the base LLM or SFT dataset.
+Notably, SFTMix yields a greater improvement in the multi-turn (MT) conversational ability (an average increase of $0.32$) compared to single-turn (ST) performance (an average increase of $0.27$) in MT-Bench.
+In AlpacaEval-2, the improvement is particularly evident in the length-controlled win rate~\citep{dubois2024lengthcontrolled} (LC WR), which better aligns with human judgment by adjusting for GPT-4's preference for longer responses.
+While instruction-tuning with the larger, higher-quality UltraChat-200K dataset results in higher scores in MT-Bench and raw win rates (WRs) in AlpacaEval-2, it also produces longer responses, leading to relatively lower LC WRs.
+In contrast, SFTMix with Tulu3-939K delivers larger gains across all metrics than UltraChat-200K.

+\paragraph{Further Analysis.} Our human evaluation indicates that instruction-tuning with SFTMix wins $42.5\%$ of the head-to-head comparisons, while NTP wins only $26.5\%$ (details in \S\ref{app:a.2}).
 This agrees with the conclusion from LLM-as-a-judge evaluations.
+We also provide per-category scores and qualitative examples from MT-Bench in \S\ref{app:a.3} to illustrate these differences and demonstrate the effectiveness of SFTMix in multilingual instruction tuning in \S\ref{app:a.4}.
+Furthermore, we compare the confidence distribution of Llama instruction-tuned with SFTMix versus NTP on Alpaca-52K.
+SFTMix reduces the standard deviation of confidence scores by $7\%$, indicating a more uniform distribution.
+This suggests SFTMix helps prevent overfitting on confident samples while better supporting learning from less confident ones.